Necron-Dev/YqlossClientHarmony/README.md

 ## ✨ Features

-* Fix Killer Decorations Failing The Game In No Fail Mode
+* Fix killer decorations failing the game in no fail mode (count as "Overload!" if enabled)

-* Fix Set Input Event Crashing Levels (Making Them Unplayable)
+* Fix Set Input Event making levels unplayable

-* Revert Changes To Pause Events On Counterclockwise U-Turns In 2.9.4
+* Revert changes to Pause on counterclockwise U-Turns in 2.9.4

-* Modify Loading Level (basically an effect remover)
+* Fix malformed JSON format in saved .adofai files

+* Prevent unintentionally exiting playing

+* Play sound on game end

+* Effect Remover

   > The level is modified when it's read from file, so the game doesn't even
   > know what it looks like before modifications.
 Thus, you cannot save a